Ice Fishing Tips and Techniques for Beginners

 Beginners often catch big pike by accident when ice fishing for perch or walleyes.
 The pike either hit the smaller jigs, or take a perch or walleye that is being brought to the surface.

 If you are ice fishing for perch or walleye in an area that contains large pike, it is a good idea to use some heavier gear in case a big northern pike comes along to sample your offering.

 How to Ice Fish For Rainbow Trout

 Ice fishing for rainbow trout is usually most productive in shallower water in protected bays.
 Popular beginner baits include salmon eggs or trout eggs, jigs tipped with worms, grubs or maggots.

 Look for areas with 10 feet of water or less and start by presenting the bait about a foot below the ice.
 Slowly work the bait deeper until you get a bite.
 Don’t be afraid to drill holes in areas as shallow as five or six feet of water.

 Ice fishing for lake trout is done in the same locations that you find them during the rest of the year.
 While they are known to prefer deeper water, the winter tends to produce lake trout at a full range of depths.

 Spoons and jigs tipped with a minnow or a dead cisco tend to produce good fish.
 To determine the best depth you have to experiment a bit.
-Start jigging near the bottom of the lake and slowly work your way up.
+Begin by jigging near the bottom of the lake and slowly work your way up.
 Make adjustments of five to eight feet, and work each depth for 10 or 15 minutes.
 Once you get a hit, continue to fish the same range.

 Go to the Reading The Ice page to learn about safe and dangerous ice conditions.